kubernetes/website/docs/concepts/configuration/overview.md

 - Group related objects into a single file whenever it makes sense.
 One file is often easier to manage than several.
 See the [guestbook-all-in-one.yaml](https://github.com/kubernetes/examples/tree/{{page.githubbranch}}/guestbook/all-in-one/guestbook-all-in-one.yaml) file as an example of this syntax.

-- Note also that many `kubectl` commands can be called on a directory, so you can also call `kubectl create` on a directory of config files.
+- Note also that many `kubectl` commands can be called on a directory.
+For example, you can call `kubectl create` on a directory of config files.

 - Don't specify default values unnecessarily: simple, minimal configuration will make errors less likely.